ten16thomasg/crypter/readme.md

 ## Features
 **Crypter-API**
+  - Dockerized API Endpoint serving as a trigger for Crypter Clients.
+Host in cloud of choice and simply docker-compose up to build.
     - Get Events from Crypter-API
     - Post Events to Crypter-API
     - Delete Events from Crypter-API

 **Crypter-Client**
 - LAPS 2 Crypt.
 Simply update config file with desired encryption strength.
-Deploy teh binary and let crypter do the rest.
+Deploy the binary and let crypter do the rest.
   - Creates a local admin account.
   - Rotates the credentials
   - Sends key to Crypt Server

 - Crypter Locker.
-Binary designed to subscribe to the crypter-api and lock or unlock an endpoint based on status updates.
+Binary Subscribes to the crypter-api and locks or unlocks an endpoint based on status returned.
+  - Rotate local group membership
+  - Rotate local admin account credentials
+  - Clear cached logons
-  -
+  - Restart Device

 # Status